peterlubiana/frontendtest/README.md

-# frontendtest
-Results frontend skill-test for Geta Digital.
+# Some fullspeed frontend work

 ## Results
 ### The results consists of: